rociojalifi/rociojalifi/contents/blog/inslulin-and-growth-hormone/index.md

 ### What insulin does?

-it stops the fat-burning completely.
+It stops the fat-burning completely.
 So every time you're taking whey protein or having a snack (especially when they are low in fiber), you're actually raising insulin.
 So why would you want to eat before doing exercise if your goal is to burn fat and increase GH (growth hormone)?

 When your goal is to lose body fat or gain muscle mass, is all about calories in and calories out.
 You can have 1,2,3,4,5,6 meals per day with the total amount of calories you need per day to reach your goal.
 Just keep in mind that every time you have a meal, you activate your insulin hormones.
 So If you want to keep the insulin low, you need to watch out for the number of meals you have per day.